kkeri/logic-interpreters/03-variables/README.md

 ## Analysis

-Usually an environment is a list of bindings.
-But it's different in logic interpreters.
+Usually we think of an environment as a list of bindings, but it's different in logic interpreters.

 **Environments = Logical formulas ( = Programs)**